-OCCT 603 Foundations of Occupational Therapy
+OCCT 603 Foundations of OT

 OCCT 607 Intro to Making

 This course is designed to provide an understanding of design theory and innovation to support occupational performance, participation, health and wellbeing.
-The content of this course includes: Intro to “making”; design theory; Instruction in the Maker Lab tools; Case studies applicable to OT requiring assistive devices; and Activity analysis.
+The content of this course includes: intro to “making”; design theory; instruction in the Maker Lab tools; case studies applicable to OT requiring assistive devices; and activity analysis.

 OCCT 617 Social Conditions

 This course examines current social, economic, political, geographic, and demographic factors to develop cultural sensitivity and promote ethical practice with persons experiencing, or at risk for experiencing, social injustice and/or occupational deprivation.
 In particular, variables affecting the health and wellness needs of such persons will be considered.
 Learners will be able to articulate the roles and responsibilities of practitioners to advocate for change.